dakota-raine/TorrentBoxTutorial/README.md

 5. **Check for DNS Leaks**

-	1. Once you've reconnected to your Raspberry Pi, run `firefox-esr --kiosk https://dnsleaktest.com`. *(This will run hella slow, so be patient.)*
+	1. Once you've reconnected to your Raspberry Pi, run `firefox-esr https://dnsleaktest.com`. *(This will run hella slow, so be patient.)*

 	2. Click the **☰** button on the right side of the browser and click *"Preferences"*.